noord-hollandsarchief/image-compare/README.md

    - [macOS and Linux](#macos-and-linux)
 - [Features](#features)
 ---
 ## Install ExifTool
-To use ExifTool for extracting EXIF metadata, follow these steps:
+### Windows
+For Windows users, the ExifTool executable is already prepared and included in the tools folder of this repository.

+### macOS and Linux
 1. **Download ExifTool**:
    Get the latest version of ExifTool by Phil Harvey from the official website: [ExifTool Download.](https://exiftool.org/)
 2. **Setting it up**:
    Detailed installation instructions are available here:[ ExifTool Installation.](https://exiftool.org/install.html )

 **Note**:
-The integration of ExifTool into this program has only been tested with the Windows executable on a Windows machine.
-Compatibility with other operating systems is not guaranteed at this time.
+The integration of ExifTool into this program has been tested exclusively with the Windows executable on a Windows machine, using ExifTool version 13.04_64 (included in the tools folder of the repo).
+Compatibility with other operating systems has not been verified and is not guaranteed at this time.

 ---
 ## Installation and usage of the repository